niranRameshPeiris/Kubernetes-guidelines/README.md

 ```
 sudo apt-get -y install nfs-common nfs-kernel-server
 ```
-Test and see the exported directory using showmount from you second node
+Test and see the exported directory using showmount from your second node
 ```
 showmount -e hostname-of-the-node-one
 ```